kaderia-analytics/Chicago-ILI-Trends-Dashboard-Power-BI-/README.md

 - **130+ weeks** above baseline since 2017
 - **2020 and 2018** had the most pronounced spikes
 - Pandemic behavioral shifts show visible impact on flu trends
-- The 2024 glu season data appears lower than previous years possibly due to partial year reporting or a milder season.
+- The 2024 flu season data appears lower than previous years possibly due to partial year reporting or a milder season.

 ---